 Have fun pedaling a heavy E-Bike once the battery dies.
 A regular bicycle is half the weight.
 E-Bikes are little more than a novelty toy for disabled people to enjoy bike paths or hotheads to disrupt traffic.
 Everyone capable of pedaling is better off with a normal lightweight bicycle that doesnt become a rock after a few miles.
 If commuting is the goal, then a gas scooter is better, not a bicycle at all – again, you need to keep up with traffic not fly down the sidewalk at 28mph or play chicken with cars.

 The people renting eRazors are paying over $1 a mile!
 That is ten times more than just buying a gas scooter.
 Dockless eRazors are a plague, and should've never been permitted on our streets.
 Nothing about them is a solution, in fact everything about them is a disaster.
 The claim that they help "disadvantaged communities" is a blatant lie. eRazors rob people and put them in danger.
 Its a grift.

 Why not Honda Ruckus?

 The Ruckus is too slow, too low and has no secure storage.
-Only complete newbs drive Ruckus or Ruckus clones.
+Only newbs drive Ruckus or Ruckus clones.
 If youre going to spend top dollar on a Japanese scooter, the PCX150 is the way to go, but you can still save a $1000 by choosing a Cabo 200i or Buddy 170i instead!
 Shop around and consider other factors besides looks or so-called 'name brands.'
 The brands we carry at Blitz are as old as Honda or at minimum 20 years old.

 There is no helmet law but you should just wear a helmet anyway.
 You need eye-protection from dust and bugs.
 It also keeps your head warm in winter and covered in summer.